Redox1223/component101/RGBSMDModule/README.md

 - Connect the ground pin (-) to GND on the Arduino.
 - Use resistors between the board and the Arduino to prevent LED burnout.

--Refer to the following table for the recommended resistors to use
+Refer to the following table for the recommended resistors to use

 |KY-009|Breadboard|Arduino|
 |--------|-----------|------------|